ENPOR PROJEKTIST LÜHIDALT

 • to deliver energy efficiency measures to these households due to structural problems like information deficits, split incentives, and more.

-ENPOR will:
+ENPOR :

-Examine in depth energy poverty policies for the PRS across the EU
+Examined in depth energy poverty policies for the PRS across the EU

-Support the adaption and implementation of 10 policies in 7 countries tailored to the PRS needs
+Supported the adaption and implementation of 10 policies in 7 countries tailored to the PRS needs

-Monitor the dimensions of energy poverty in the PRS with a Dashboard mapping energy poverty in EU
+Monitored the dimensions of energy poverty in the PRS with a Dashboard mapping energy poverty in EU

-Provide a structured knowledge exchange platform and guidelines for other countries
+Provided a structured knowledge exchange platform and guidelines for other countries